Cuba Climate

 This month in numbers

-Cuba experienced its 14th warmest February–April on record, with an average temperature of 24.79°C, a notable 1°C above the 1961–1990 baseline.
-April 2026 alone was the 33rd warmest April on record, with an anomaly of +0.6°C. Globally, April 2026 was the 2nd warmest April for land temperatures on record, with an anomaly of +1.1°C, while the February–April period also ranked as the 2nd warmest globally for land temperatures, at +1.2°C above average.
+Cuba experienced a significantly warmer-than-average start to the year, with the February–April 2026 period ranking as the 14th warmest in 86 years of records, at 24.79°C, a full 1°C above the 1961–1990 baseline.
+April 2026 itself was also warmer than average, at 25.39°C, an anomaly of +0.6°C. Globally, April 2026 was the 2nd warmest April for land temperatures on record, at 14.96°C, an anomaly of +1.1°C. The global land temperature for the February–April 2026 period also ranked as the 2nd warmest on record, at 14.13°C, an anomaly of +1.2°C.

 What changed